 Offered 7 days a week.

 Session duration one hour

-Serbian wine tasting is set in one of the oldest parts of the city, near Kosancicev Venac, just above the Sava river in Pop Lukina St. It is the easiest way to try a variety of local wines without leaving Belgrade.
+Serbian wine tasting is set in one of the oldest parts of the city-Dorcol!
+It is the most easy way to try a variety of local wines without leaving Belgrade.